g-haine/phraise/docs/search.md

 permalink: /search/
 ---

-This search tool filters publications with your entries.
-Click "Search" to start.
+This search tool filters publications based on your input.
+Click 'Search' to begin.

+*Please note that the first search may take a moment, as the database is quite large!*

 <input type="text" id="search-input" placeholder="Search by title, author, year, abstract, keyword, event, journal, DOI...">
 <button id="search-button">Search</button>